 Suppress Contacts from Receiving Email

 Once you create a segment of those you want to suppress, export this segment as a CSV file.
+Please note that you only need to export and upload the email address column in your CSV.
+Removing additional columns will quicken the upload process.
 Next, find your suppression list in your Klaviyo account by navigating to the Profiles tab.
 Click the Suppressed Profiles link in the upper right, then click Upload File and select your CSV.

 When you suppress a group of people, their profiles will remain in your account, but you are unable to email them.
 There is no way to bulk unsuppress contacts.